johnckealy/djengu/README.md

 ```

 This will simulate a real deployment.
 To see the application, simply visit the domain
-you enter during the set up.
+you entered during the set up.
 If you tweak this domain, or any other settings that
 may affect the CaddyServer, remember to re-run `make configure-vagrant` from your
 local machine (not the VM).